tbranyen/backbone-boilerplate/readme.md

 * Snippets to make common tasks easier
   + For modules, HTML5 History API/Hash navigation, loading templates and application events
-* Very flexible and pluginable build process
+* Very flexible and pluginable build process that works in Windows!
   + Concatenate and minify all your libraries, application code, templates and CSS
   + Compiles underscore templates out of the box